bonitasoft/bonita-doc/md/upgrade-from-community-to-a-subscription-edition.md

 **Warnings:**

-* An upgrade can only be performed on a single Bonita BPM versions.
-You cannot migrate to a new version at the same time as you update edition.
+* An upgrade can only be performed on a single Bonita BPM version.
+You cannot migrate to a new version at the same time as you upgrade to Subscription edition.
+  Eg. Migrate from **Bonita BPM 7.3.3 Community** edition to **Bonita BPM 7.3.3 Subscription** edition.
 * After it is applied, an upgrade cannot be undone.

 An upgrade is performed in two phases.